Harshvardhan Jadhav: Political career

 Jadhav contested 2019 Lok Sabha election as an independent from Aurangabad.
-Jadhav gained sizable Maratha support, which resulted in Shiv Sena losing the seat after having won it for 4 consecutive elections.
+Jadhav gained sizeable Maratha support, which resulted in Shiv Sena losing the seat after having won it for 4 consecutive elections.
 In the aftermath, his house was pelted with stones by Shiv Sena supporters for his comments about Uddhav Thackeray.
 While he had floated his own party "Shiv Swarajya Paksha/Shiv Swarajya Bahujan Paksh", he contested as an Independent.
 He later announced that the party will continue fielding candidates in upcoming state elections.

 Jadhav rejoined MNS in 2020 and was tasked with playing an influential role in Marathwada politics.

 He is known for his activism for Maratha reservation and support for Maratha Kranti Morcha.

-In May 2020, Jadhav announced that he has retired from politics and would support his wife further her political ambitions.
+In May 2020, Jadhav announced that he has retired from politics and would support his wife to further her political ambitions.

 Controversies

 In 2011, Jadhav was involved in assault case where he claimed he was assaulted by the police.
 A counter-case was filed by the police alleging he was the one who instigated the attacks.
 Two cops were suspended after the incidence and in 2017 Jadhav sentenced to one year in jail.
 In 2014, He was again in the news for slapping a security officer.

 In March 2020, a case was registered against Jadhav for verbally assaulting a person from Scheduled caste under the atrocities act.
 His camp denied allegations and called the charges politically motivated.

 In Dec 2020, the Bopodi Police station lodged an FIR against him for attempted murder in a road rage incident in Aundh, Pune in which he was later granted bail and the opposing were charged under the same.